Abdication of Bảo Đại: According to Vietnam: Blood and Fire

 Independence for the country of Vietnam.

 Wanting to achieve these goals, I have declared that I am ready to make all the necessary sacrifices, and I want my sacrifices to benefit our ancestral lands.

 Considering that the unity of the entire nation at this time is essential, I have declared that this past 22 August during this most serious hour in our National History: Unity is to survive.
 Division is to perish.

 Now seeing the high-rise of the democratic expectations in the north of the nation, if I keep waiting for the creation of a National Assembly, I am afraid that it will be difficult to avoid the South-North divide of our nation, causing suffering for the nation.
 This situation would be great for outsiders to take advantage of.

-Although I think painfully about the work Liệt-Thánh gave birth to death for nearly 400 years to expand the country from Thuận-Hóa to Hà-Tiên.
+Although I think painfully about the work of my ancestors gave birth to death for nearly 400 years to expand our country from Thuận Hóa to Hà Tiên.
 Although I think sadly about the past 20 years I was in a situation where I could not do anything significant for the country as I had wanted to do, I am now determined to give up control of the nation to a Republican and Democratic Government.
 After abdicating, I only wish for 3 things: